 Other eCommerce platforms vs Shopify

-There are other eCommerce sites other than the top 5 mentioned above, such as BigCommerce, Big Cartel, Prestashop, and Opencart.
+There are other eCommerce platforms other than the top 5 mentioned above, such as BigCommerce, Big Cartel, Prestashop, and Opencart.

 Whichever eCommerce platform you choose, having shipping automation integrated into your website is important for ensuring you don’t fall behind on orders, can scale your business when the time arises, and you can save your team time to focus on other business needs.